 The needs of the family members can then be slotted in.
 Those whose whole livelihood is bound up with the business will have a very different view to those just joining the business, or who have developed a career outside the family business and can look at coming back quite objectively.
 Remuneration can cause great resentment, whether that is between siblings or more distant cousins.
-A clear division between remuneration and employee benefits for those working in the business and shareholders’ returns on shareholdings is essential.
+A clear division between remuneration for those working in the business and shareholders’ returns on shareholdings is essential.

 Often with businesses who are looking to the next generation, there may be properties involved.
 Investments by the family in previous generations may have seen substantial increases in value and a long, hard look at which properties are vital to the business and who should benefit from the increases in value is needed.

 Once the objectives have been worked out and preferably tested with those involved, key steps can be worked through.
 Only then is it time to look at all the tax angles and make sure that personal taxes, property taxes and Inheritance Tax planning are as efficient as possible.
 But don't expect a perfect solution.
 All too often the right tax answer is just not feasible and accepting a tax charge to keep the family together and the business going forward may be the better answer.
 Sometimes insurance may also help provide a solution.
 Money to buy back shares following the death of a family shareholder can be critical to the survival of the business.